-Configuring the IPv4 Use the System > IP (Configure Global) page to configure an IPv4 default gateway Default Gateway for the switch.
+Configuring the IPv4 Use the System > IP (Configure Global) page to configure an IPv4 default gateway

 Gateway IP Address - IP address of the gateway router between the switch and management stations that exist on other network segments.
 (Default: None)

 An IP default gateway must be defined if the management station is located in a different IP segment.